TITLES AND

 "The Clown" (11/27/55):

 A terrier named "Squeaks" leads Lassie to an unconscious man: Tops, a circus clown stranded by his manager.
 In return for the Millers' hospitality, Tops will entertain at the church carnival with help from Jeff and his friends—but a sullen Higgy, turned down for the ringmaster's job, makes trouble.
 Tops: Ralph R. Moody.
-Grace: Dorothy Asher.
+Grace: Dorothy Granger.
 Higgy: Stuart Torres.

 "The Twister" (12/04/55):